 Nuclear Medicine Physician

-Nuclear physicians treat a variety of illnesses, such as cancer and thyroid disease, using radiographic imagery and medicine that often contains radionuclides, as well as radiation treatment.
+Nuclear technologists treat a variety of illnesses, such as cancer and thyroid disease, using radiographic imagery and medicine that often contains radionuclides, as well as radiation treatment.
 They often work as consultants for other physicians, interpreting imagery and patient data to aid in the diagnosis and treatment of various diseases.
 In order to specialize in nuclear medicine, physicians need to obtain an additional five to seven years in training.

 Requirements to work as a nuclear medicine physician typically include a medical degree and advanced training in radiology.
 Working in nuclear medicine research usually requires a Ph.D. in an area such as physics or mathematics and may also require a medical degree.